 A visual can express thousands of words easily.
 The following video summarizes what I explained here to help you understand better.

-Control on each stroke is crucial, whether it’s hitting from the tee or chipping or putting the balls.
-That is why professional golfers stand out from the rest as they are able to control their shots and get to the expected outcomes.
-Slicing a shot is a common problem found at the beginner level and that is why I have discussed the solution in this article with 6 simple stages.
+Control of each stroke, whether hitting from the tee, chipping, or putting the balls, is crucial.
+Professional golfers stand out because they can control their shots and achieve the expected outcomes.
+Slicing a shot is a common problem at the beginner level, so we discussed the solution in this article with 6 simple stages.

 Though we have described it from a right-handed golfer’s point of view, if you are a left-handed golfer, do the same; just interchange your main hand.

 The attached video from Rick Shiels PGA is the visual form of what I analyzed and described in the article.
 This will help you better understand.
 If you have any queries or further problems, you need to discuss them and let us know, and we will cover them.